lapatric/lapatric/README.md

 - 👋 Hi, I’m Patrick!
-- 👀 I’m interested in blockchain.
+- 👀 I’m interested in AI and blockchain.
-- 🌱 I’m currently learning full stack blockchain development around EVM networks and more.
+- 🌱 I’m currently expanding my knowledge in Deep Reinforcement Learning and full stack blockchain development.
 - 💞️ I’m looking to collaborate on exciting projects within my field of interest.

 <!---